 Principles and themes

 Our work is guided by a number of principles and themes:

-Respect.
+Respect for government leadership.
+While a range of actors have important roles to play in human capital development, governments are ultimately the stewards of a nation’s people.
 We support the vision and ambition of political leaders in developing countries and align our support with their development priorities, including support for leadership capacity-building.

-Evidence.
+Evidence-led approaches.
 We support leaders in utilizing data to inform their priorities, refine program design, monitor outcomes, improve cost-effectiveness, measure impact and challenge orthodoxy.